rogerclarkmelbourne/Arduino_STM32/STM32F1/libraries/usbserialexample/examples/readme.md

 this toggle rtsPIN low for 500ms and bring that back to high

 * P program mode
-this toggles dtsPIN low
+this toggles dtrPIN low

 * p run mode
-this toggles dtsPIN high
+this toggles dtrPIN high

 * D disconnect from AP